Tyler Chatwood: Toronto Blue Jays

 On January 21, 2021, Chatwood signed a one-year, $3 million contract with the Blue Jays.
 He made his Jays debut on April 1 against the New York Yankees on Opening Day, tossing a scoreless sixth inning on relief of Hyun-Jin Ryu.
 On July 30, 2021, Chatwood was designated for assignment to make room for newly acquired José Berríos on the 40-man roster.
 On July 31, 2021, Chatwood was released by the Blue Jays.

 San Francisco Giants

 On August 7, 2021, Chatwood signed a minor league contract with the San Francisco Giants.
 On August 17, he was selected to the active roster.
 Chatwood made 2 appearances for the Giants, giving up 3 runs through 4 innings pitched, while striking out 6.
 On August 29, Chatwood was designated for assignment by the Giants.

 Fukuoka SoftBank Hawks

 On January 1, 2022, Chatwood signed with the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
 On June 20, Chatwood underwent shoulder surgery, ending his season without having appeared for the Hawks.
 He was released on July 12, 2022.

 Pittsburgh Pirates

 On December 21, 2022, it was announced that Chatwood had signed a minor league contract with the Pittsburgh Pirates.
+He made two scoreless appearances for the Triple–A Indianapolis Indians, as well as seven appearances for the Single–A Bradenton Marauders while on rehab assignment.
+Chatwood was released by the Pirates organization on June 15, 2023.

+Arizona Diamondbacks

+On August 7, 2023, Chatwood signed a minor league contract with the Arizona Diamondbacks organization.
+Chatwood posted a 1.69 ERA in 5 appearances for the Triple–A Reno Aces before he was released on August 26.

+On April 9, 2024, Chatwood re–joined the Diamondbacks organization on a new minor league deal.
+He made three appearances split between Reno and the rookie–level Arizona Complex League Diamondbacks, struggling to a 22.50 ERA with one strikeout across two innings pitched.
+On May 31, Chatwood was released by Arizona.